 Hazard(s) Persons at risk Existing control measures Proposed control measures Responsible Collective control measures will be prioritised over individual control measures where possible Contractors will follow their safe systems of work, method statements and risk assessments.
-Ladders should be footed by a second person Injury FROM persons working Staff Contractors Contractors to carry out all work at height, this will be under their own RAMS Exclusions zones to be created at ground level to prevent any third party access.
-Contractors overhead Correct PPE will be enforced at all times.
+Ladders should be footed by a second person Injury FROM Staff Contractors to carry out all work at height, this will be Exclusions zones to be created at ground level to prevent Contractors persons Contractors under their own RAMS any third party access. working overhead Correct PPE will be enforced at all times.
 Working methods will be monitored throughout the event and changes made as necessary, further guidance will be sought from the offsite H&S advisor if required.
 'Drop Zones' will be created to keep other workers out of areas where work at height is taking place, if it is unavoidable that people are in this area, hard hats will be worn.
 Ladders should be footed by a second person